huggingface/pytorch-image-models/README.md

 ### Dec 28, 2019
 * Add new model weights and training hparams (see Training Hparams section)
+  * `efficientnet_b3` - 81.5 top-1, 95.7 top-5 at default res/crop, 81.9, 95.8 at 320x320 1.0 crop-pct
+     * trained with RandAugment, ended up with an interesting but less than perfect result (see training section)
   * `seresnext26d_32x4d`- 77.6 top-1, 93.6 top-5
      * deep stem (32, 32, 64), avgpool downsample
      * stem/dowsample from bag-of-tricks paper